McIntosh Loudspeaker Division Part 2

 1990

-Carl and I began the design of the XR290 speaker system this year but it didn’t go into production until early 1992.
+Carl and I begin the design of the XR290 speaker system this year but it does not go into production until early 1992.

 The Ray Lynch Story

-I'm a new age music enthusiast.
+I am a new age music enthusiast.
 I have been for many years, going back to the early years of electronic music and the Theremin.
 The technology of today opens the door to creativity in music that literally has no limit but the imagination of the composer.
-One of my favorite composers was Ray Lynch.
+One of my favorite composers is Ray Lynch.

-We often had groups of visitors that I took on tour through the acoustics lab.
-At the end of the tour, as usual, I demonstrated a pair of McIntosh loudspeakers.
+We often have groups of visitors that I take on tour through the acoustics lab.
+At the end of the tour, as usual, I demonstrate a pair of McIntosh loudspeakers.
 They are initially hidden behind the curtains.
-I played selections of different kinds of music and then opened the curtains to show the loudspeakers.
+I play selections of different kinds of music and then open the curtains to show the loudspeakers.

-I decided to include one of Ray's pieces called The Oh of Pleasure from his album Deep Breakfast as one of the demonstration pieces.
-It was very appealing music and was great for demonstrating depth, spaciousness and imaging.
-Almost invariably someone in the group would ask what it was that I just played.
-Sometimes they even called me later in the day to ask what it was.
-This included our national sales manager, Dirk Roos, who then began using Deep Breakfast as part of his traveling demonstration.
-Of course, I explained to those who asked, about the interest people had in Ray's music and mentioned his other albums The Sky of Mind and No Blue Thing.
-As a result, many people, including employees, purchased them and also wrote to Ray about how much they enjoyed his music.
+I decide to include one of Ray's pieces called The Oh of Pleasure from his album Deep Breakfast as one of the demonstration pieces.
+It is very appealing music and is great for demonstrating depth, spaciousness and imaging.
+Almost invariably someone in the group will ask what it is that I just played.
+Sometimes they even call me later in the day to ask what it was.
+This includes our national sales manager, Dirk Roos, who then begins using Deep Breakfast as part of his traveling demonstration.
+Of course, I explain to those who ask, about the interest people have in Ray's music and mentione his other albums The Sky of Mind and No Blue Thing.
+As a result, many people, including employees, purchase them and also write to Ray about how much they enjoy his music.
 Needless to say, exceptional music has a universal appeal and communicates to everyone.

-By August, after finding how much interest this music generated, I wrote to Ray's wife, Kathleen, and told her what was happening at my speaker demonstrations.
-She had some nice thoughts about coordinating sales of McIntosh speakers and Ray's albums, which seemed like an excellent idea.
-I passed this on to management.
-Later, Kathleen sent me a book of outstanding letters from people who had written to say how much Ray's music had helped them.
+By August, after finding how much interest this music generated, I write to Ray's wife, Kathleen, and tell her what is happening at my speaker demonstrations.
+She has some nice thoughts about coordinating sales of McIntosh speakers and Ray's albums, which seem like an excellent idea.
+I pass this on to management.
+Later, Kathleen sends me a book of outstanding letters from people who have written to say how much Ray's music had helped them.
 Since then, Ray has made another album titled Nothing Above My Shoulders But the Evening.

-In August, 1990, McIntosh was purchased by Clarion of Japan for 28.6 million dollars.
-Clarion was a large and well-known manufacturer of car audio equipment.
-In Japan, McIntosh had the highest reputation for quality and excellence.
-Clarion expressed its firm commitment to continuing McIntosh philosophies, McIntosh policies, McIntosh management and McIntosh marketing.
-Also in August, key people, including me, were required to sign a two year contract with Clarion.
-This was to guarantee that we would remain at McIntosh and continue to do the same work we had been doing prior to the purchase.
-Later that year, Carl and I were directed by Mr. Shiojiri, the Clarion General Manager of McIntosh, to design our first car system in a Nissan Infiniti Q45.
+In August, 1990, McIntosh is purchased by Clarion of Japan for 28.6 million dollars.
+Clarion is a large and well-known manufacturer of car audio equipment.
+In Japan, McIntosh has the highest reputation for quality and excellence.
+Clarion expresses its firm commitment to continuing McIntosh philosophies, McIntosh policies, McIntosh management and McIntosh marketing.
+Also in August, key people, including me, are required to sign a two year contract with Clarion.
+This is to guarantee that we will remain at McIntosh and continue to do the same work we had been doing prior to the purchase.
+Later that year, Carl and I are directed by Mr. Shiojiri, the Clarion General Manager of McIntosh, to design our first car system in a Nissan Infiniti Q45.

 1991

-Before a new garage could be constructed, management rented an unused space attached to Pronto’s Restaurant in Conklin, a few miles down the road from the main plant.
-There were double doors and we were able to drive the Infiniti into the building.
-It was not heated very well for the middle of winter (January 24, 1991) but it was a beginning.
+Before a new garage can be constructed, management rents an unused space attached to Pronto’s Restaurant in Conklin, a few miles down the road from the main plant.
+There are double doors and we are able to drive the Infiniti into the building.
+It is not heated very well for the middle of winter (January 24, 1991) but it is a beginning.
 Here is Carl running the chart recorder and sound and vibration analyzer.
-I preferred to use random noise measurements to minimize resonances and reflections inside the car.
-Of course, frequency response would be altered if someone were actually sitting in the car.
+I prefer to use random noise measurements to minimize resonances and reflections inside the car.
+Of course, frequency response will be altered if someone is actually sitting in the car.

-I later found, when listening with woofers in the rear and tweeters in the front, that the coherence of the sound was poor, perhaps due to the great arrival time and direction difference.
-When both woofers and tweeters were located in the front or rear, the coherence was audibly much better.
-Of course, woofers in the rear had the advantage of the large volume of air in the trunk and better bass could be achieved than locating the woofers in the doors with a small volume of air.
+I later find, when listening with woofers in the rear and tweeters in the front, that the coherence of the sound is poor, perhaps due to the great arrival time and direction difference.
+When both woofers and tweeters are located in the front or rear, the coherence is audibly improved.
+Of course, woofers in the rear have the advantage of the large volume of air in the trunk and better bass can be achieved than locating the woofers in the doors with a small volume of air.

-In early January 1991, construction began on the large two-car garage at McIntosh.
-It was connected to the acoustics lab so that we could work on car systems with easy access to the lab.
-The garage was completed at the end of February 1991.
+In early January 1991, construction begins on the large two-car garage at McIntosh.
+It is connected to the acoustics lab so that we can work on car systems with easy access to the lab.
+The garage is completed at the end of February 1991.

-The initial Q45 design was based on our measurement of the drivers and crossovers in the reverberant room.
-This indicated the total energy of the system regardless of the directional properties of the drivers.
-When this was mentioned in a progress report to Clarion, response was very negative and we were directed to work only in the car.
-There was no one who I could explain the need for correlation.
-They were in Japan and a one-to-one dialog was not possible.
+The initial Q45 design is based on our measurement of the drivers and crossovers in the reverberant room.
+This indicates the total energy of the system regardless of the directional properties of the drivers.
+When this is mentioned in a progress report to Clarion, response is very negative and we are directed to work only in the car.
+There is no one who I can explain the need for correlation.
+They are in Japan and a one-to-one dialog is not possible.

-As we worked on the car system, I again concluded that this was a step backwards from creating accurate sound.
-Pleasing sound, of course, is very subjective and I found the sound that the Japanese Clarion people liked was not what I liked and visa-versa.
-Although they indicated they were pleased with the results of our first car system, the story changed later.
-Response measurements were not very useful in this very close and reflecting environment.
-Moving the microphone from left to right by the distance between the ears changed the response drastically at the mid and higher frequencies.
+As we work on the car system, I again conclude that this is a step backwards from creating accurate sound.
+Pleasing sound, of course, is very subjective and I find the sound that the Japanese Clarion people like is not what I like and vice-versa.
+Although they indicate they are pleased with the results of our first car system, the story changes later.
+Response measurements are not very useful in this very close and reflecting environment.
+Moving the microphone from left to right by the distance between the ears changes the response drastically at the mid and higher frequencies.
 Use of a dummy head could show similar results.
-It would seem that neither measurement nor listening would be the answer to pleasing a foreign market.
+It seems that neither measurement nor listening is the answer to pleasing a foreign market.

-The next best approximation was to use electronic equalization for one arbitrary microphone location at a point in space between where the ears would be.
-Of course this was also arbitrary as the ear height would vary from person to person.
-In addition, equalization had to be used not only for low frequencies but also above 1 kHz, which is very position sensitive.
-At least we had maintained a controlled bass response that was not like the boomy one-note bass found in some car systems,
+The next best approximation is to use electronic equalization for one arbitrary microphone location at a point in space between where the ears would be.
+Of course this is also arbitrary as the ear height varies from person to person.
+In addition, equalization must be used not only for low frequencies but also above 1 kHz, which is very position sensitive.
+At least we have maintained a controlled bass response that is not like the boomy one-note bass found in some car systems,

-Although Carl and I had what we thought was pleasing sound, when the car was actually driven on the road, almost everything was lost in the road noise, despite the fact that the Infiniti had relatively low road noise.
-The best sound was when the car was not being driven.
-In the final analysis, the best solution was to have adequate tone control adjustments for the customers so they can adjust the sound to suit their individual preferences.
+Although Carl and I have what we think is pleasing sound, when the car is actually driven on the road, almost everything is lost in the road noise, despite the fact that the Infiniti has relatively low road noise.
+The best sound is when the car was not being driven.
+In the final analysis, the best solution is to have adequate tone control adjustments for the customers so they can adjust the sound to suit their individual preferences.
 Apparently, exaggerated, boomy bass is one of them.

 1992

-Carl and I completed the design for the Infiniti Q45 prototype system and the XR290.
-Carl began work on design of McIntosh drivers for the car systems.
-I worked on documenting the XR290 for production, including the crossover layout, bill of materials, test procedures, owner's manual and service manual.
+Carl and I complete the design for the Infiniti Q45 prototype system and the XR290.
+Carl begins work on the design of McIntosh drivers for car systems.
+I work on documenting the XR290 for production, including the crossover layout, bill of materials, test procedures, owner's manual and service manual.

-The XR250 and the LD/HP woofer went into production.
-Carl received a patent for his new woofer design.
-The XR250 became our best smaller system.
+The XR250 and the LD/HP woofer go into production.
+Carl receives a patent for his new woofer design.
+The XR250 becomes our best smaller system.

 Design notes on The XR250 and the LD/HP woofer